Water Pump Repair & Replacement Experts

 The last thing to consider when changing a water pump is the cooling system has to be drained.
-Due to this the vehicle is typically refilled with fresh coolantt.
+Due to this the vehicle is typically refilled with fresh coolant.
 Any cooling system hoses, thermostat/gasket, or other engine cooling related items that may have signs of wear can be changed at the same time since the coolant is already drained.
-This also helps save the cost of repairs over the life of the vehicle due to the overlapping labor performed by an automotive repair & service mecahnic.
+This also helps save the cost of repairs over the life of the vehicle due to the overlapping labor performed by an automotive repair & service mechanic.

 Can I drive with a leaking water pump?

 You should not drive with a leaking or damaged water pump.
 When the water pump is leaking, the vehicle will start to overheat.
 A leaking water pump could very well could cause major engine damage and leave you stuck on the side of the road with an overheating vehicle.

 What type of water pump should I use?

 When it comes to water pumps, not all water pumps are created equally.
 Original Equipment (OE) pump from the manufacturer guarantees a proper fit and seal of your water pump.
 Since it was built for your specific vehicle, you can expect it will last longer and be better!
 The vehicle manufacturer will update and supersede its parts in an on-going effort to improve parts and fix common issues.
 There are many benefits to using a high quality part that A+ Japanese Auto Repair offers.

 A+ Japanese Auto Repair Inc. uses the highest quality water pumps, thermostats, and related components so we can offer our clients a 24,000 miles / 24 month warranty on all vehicle repairs performed at our auto repair shop.

 What type of water pump does A+ Japanese Auto Repair in San Carlos use?